Gunman kills 5 at Milwaukee brewery before taking his own life

 Authorities offered no immediate motive for the attack and did not release details about the shooter or how the shooting unfolded.

 None of the victims was identified.
-Police said they were still contacting relatives as of early evening.
+Police, who were still contacting relatives, said identities would not be released for at least 24 hours.
 No one was wounded beyond those who were killed, authorities said.

-Officers were working to clear the more than 20 buildings in the complex where more than 1,000 people work.
-Police Chief Alfonso Morales said authorities believe the shooter operated alone and that the threat was over.
+Officers worked for hours to clear the more than 20 buildings in the complex where more than 1,000 people work.
+Police announced at a late evening news conference that the work was done and all employees had been allowed to go home.
+Police Chief Alfonso Morales said authorities believe the shooter acted alone.

 President Trump addressed the shooting before speaking at the White House about steps his administration is taking to combat the coronavirus.